preet-t/preettalajiya.github.io/README.md

-## Welcome to Preet Talajiya's Site
+## Welcome to Preet Talajiya's WebSite

 You can use the [editor on GitHub](https://github.com/preet-t/preettalajiya.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.